glowkeeper/P3D/docs/labs/week5Session2.md

 _Figure 1: The Flower_

-Now we're going to animate the flower using two animations - one for when it is hibernating, waiting for you to come nearby, and the other is for when you tell it to grow.
+Now we're going to animate the flower using two animations - one for when it is hibernating, waiting for you to come nearby, and the other for when you tell it to grow.

 First, create an _Animations_ folder in the _Project_ tab.
-Now, _Window_, _Animation_, and dock the tab wheresoever you wish.
+Next, go to _Window_, _Animation_, and dock the tab wheresoever you wish.
 Select the _Lowpoly Flower_ in the _Hierarchy_ and click on _Create_ in the _Animation_ window.
 Select the _Animations_ folder you created above and call the animation _Hibernation_.
 With the animation timeline at 0, press _Record_, then move the flower so it is below ground.
 Stop recording.
 Move the animation timeline forward half-a-second and press _Record_ once more.
 Move the flower's position ever-so-slightly, but ensure it remains below ground.
+Stop recording.
 Now _Create New Clip_, call it _Flourish_, and with the animation timeline at 0, press _Record_.
-Again move the flower so it is below ground.
+Again move the flower so it is below ground and Stop recording.
 Move the animation timeline forward two seconds and press _Record_ once more.
 This time, move the flower's postion so it is above ground.
+Stop recording.

 Find the _Flourish_ animation in the _Project_ tab, and in the _Inspector_ tab, unset _Loop Time_ - you want the flower to stay in bloom until you leave.

 Select the _Lowpoly Flower_ in the _Hierarchy_, and from the _Inspector_ tab, open up the _Animator Controller_.
 In the controller's _Parameters_, add two Triggers, "Grow" and "Hibernate".
 Now add a transition from _Hibernation_ to _Flourish_, and visa-versa.
 Highlight the transition from _Hibernation_ to _Flourish_ and add the "Grow" _condition_.
-Highlight the transition from _Flourish_ to _Hibernation_ and add the "Die" _condition_.
+Highlight the transition from _Flourish_ to _Hibernation_ and add the "Hibernate" _condition_.
 Figure 2 shows what your _Animator Controller_ should look like.

 ![](./images/animationController.png)